I want to share with you in this summary seven lessons I learned from Scott Peck’s book, The Road Less Travelled.

 Parents should train up their children to do their homework before lunch and finish chores before cartoons.

 I, Oluboba, consider discipline as the only noble way to live.
-Because we must grow spiritually and mentally if we must fulfill our dreams.
+As it helps us overcome our fears both spiritually and psychologically.

 3. The Sins Of The Father